schofida/mlod-enhancements/mlod-new-heroic-paths.md

 The blood of giants have fully taken hold within you, turning you into a veritable giant.
 You are now tall enough to reach the clouds like your long-lost ancestors.
 You gain the following benefits.

 - Your size is now huge
-- Increase your reach by 5
+- Increase your reach by an additional 5
-- Once on each of your turns, one of your attacks with a melee weapon can deal an extra 2d6 damage to a target on a hit, provided your weapon has the Heavy property.
+- Once on each of your turns, one of your attacks with a weapon or an unarmed strike can deal an extra 2d6 damage to a target on a hit.

 ---